Abukiks/pathways/README.md

-Thank you!
-Here’s the revised and fully polished version using your preferred title capitalization: **Abukiks' Handbook: Your Guide to Growth in the Industry**.

----

 # **Abukiks' Handbook: Your Guide to Growth in the Industry**

 Welcome to **Abukiks' Handbook**—a structured and practical guide designed to support your professional growth in the technology industry.
 Whether you're starting your journey or looking to deepen your expertise, this handbook offers curated learning paths to help you build in-demand skills and advance confidently in your tech career.